Drassil/nestjs-yalc/docs/api-creation.md

 - The code below needs the `@nestjs/graphql` plugin installed with the following configurations:

-- **All the examples below are contained in `skeleton-module` folder available in this repo.** It's a fully working module that you can import in your system to test it.
+- **All the examples below are contained in `examples/skeleton-module` folder available in this repo.** It's a fully working module that you can import in your system to test it.

 This is used to avoid defining graphql `@Field` decorators on property types that can be detected automatically (read the NestJS doc to know more about it)